 Differently from others sugarcane PBMs, sucrose accumulation is calculated in an internode basis (Uys et al. 2007).
-The substrates partitioned to stalk dry mass is then partitioned between stalk structure and sucrose based on by sink capacity, the thermal age of the internode, and characteristics of the cultivar.
+The substrates partitioned to stalk dry mass are then partitioned between stalk structure and sucrose based on the sink capacity, the thermal age of the internode, and characteristics of the cultivar.
 The approach relies on the concept that exceeding substrates are stored as sucrose within the non-structural biomass of mature internodes, thus, is considered the fourth priority after leaves, roots and stalk fiber (storage of energy).